About Landscaping & Hardscaping In Tennessee.

 It might be tempting to believe the plants in your yard will just be fine throughout the changing seasons.
 After all, nature does just fine by itself.
 But the truth is that landscaped flowers and hedges in your lawn are not quite in their natural environment.
 And while Tennessee may be in the south, our fall and winter seasons are capable of harming plants.

 But don’t worry—there are many things you can do to prepare your garden and landscape for fall weather.
 Help your plants regulate their temperature, from their tips to the roots, with these tips for Mt.
-Juliet, Lebanon, Green Hill, and the surrounding areas.
+Juliet, Lebanon, Hendersonville, and the surrounding areas.

 Mulch is a great way to regulate ground temperature.
 It acts as an insulator for soil and keeps plant roots from freezing and protects them from damage.
 Most gardens have some kind of mulch, but in preparation for fall is a great time to evaluate the status.
 If there are any thinned out areas from wind or decomposing mulch, you can add some on to swaddle your plants away from dropping outdoor temperatures.